Bogdan1000pink/Spelunky-2-Tracker/README.md

 # Spelunky2 Poptracker Package

-!!DATE OF THE LAST UPDATE!!: 12/3/2025 (dd/mm/year)
+!!DATE OF THE LAST UPDATE!!: 27/9/2025 (dd/mm/year)

 This a poptracker AP package for Spelunky2.

-This package is mainly done maybe with a bit of logic missing, report all issues to me on discord @Bogdan100pink
+This package is done, report all issues to me on discord @Bogdan100pink

-Planning on making it look a bit more astethic
+This is version 4.0 of the tracker

+## !!
+WARNING !!
+This tracker works only with ddrkhat (on discord) APWorld.
+For Eszenn (on discord) APWorld use the 3.0 version of the tracker
+## !!!!!!!!!!!!!

 ## Installation